-The Screening to Intervention Report for Math (s2i-M) provides data for teachers to plan both whole-class and small-group instruction and intervention.
-Using student scores from two specific math assessments, the s2i-M recommends the math skill that the entire class most needs to improve.
+The Screening to Intervention Report for Math (s2i-M) uses student scores from two specific math assessments, the s2i-M recommends the math skill that the entire class most needs to improve.
 In addition, this report lists scores and instructional recommendations that can be used to group students for small-group intervention (e.g., Tier 2).
 The s2i-M will display either an entire class or an entire grade.
 In order to see the grade-wide view, the teacher must have grade-wide access activated by the district manager.

 Assessments Required for the Screening to Intervention Report for Math